Get A Better Resume

 The employer or recruiter may likely negotiate your desired salary range to a lower end and so, opening the negotiation with a higher range is smart.
 Using this strategy will enable you to anchor the negotiation around your salary range.

-Indian man and African lady on black suit orange silk
+An Indian man on black suit and orange silk tie and an African lady leaning near his chest

 Be Confident